Hutchinson man injured in crash Friday

-A 30-year-old Hutchinson man was injured in a crash Friday on State Highway 7, east of Brownton in Sumter Township.
+A 30-year-old Hutchinson man was injured in a crash Friday on U.S. Highway 212, east of Brownton in Sumter Township.

 Andrus was taken to Glencoe Regional Health with injuries that were not life threatening.
 The McLeod County Sheriff’s Office assisted on the call.